-The Organic Reactions Catalysis Society cordially invites you to our 26th biennial meeting, to be held at the Hyatt Regency Hotel in Miami, FL from March 27-31, 2016.
+The Organic Reactions Catalysis Society held our 26th biennial meeting at the Hyatt Regency Hotel in Miami, FL from March 27-31, 2016.

 ORCS is pleased to announce the following award winners that will be honored at the 26th ORCS Conference.
 The Murray Raney and Paul N. Rylander Award winners will present plenary lectures during the 26th ORCS Conference.

 2016 Murray Raney Award Sponsored by W.R.
 Grace and Co